Ray Oldenburg

 Ray Oldenburg (April 7, 1932 – November 21, 2022) was an American urban sociologist who is known for writing about the importance of informal public gathering places for a functioning civil society, democracy, and civic engagement.
-He coined the term "third place" and is the author of the books Celebrating The Third Place and The Great Good Place, which was a New York Times Book Review Editor's Choice for 1989.
+He coined the term "third place" and is the author of The Great Good Place (which was a New York Times Book Review Editor's Choice for 1989) and the 2001 Celebrating The Third Place.
+With his coauthor Karen Christensen, to whom he left the task of completing a sequel, he continued to argue that third places are the answer to loneliness, political polarization, and climate resilience.
+The original The Great Good Place was republished in print in 2023 and audio in 2025.

-He was born on April 7, 1932
+Personal life

+Oldenburg was born in Henderson, Minnesota, on April 7, 1932.
+He was raised by Grace and Raymond Oldenburg and lived a straightforward life throughout high school and undergraduate school before serving in the army for two years in the South of France.
+While continuing his academic career, he eventually married Judith Oldenburg at the age of 35, having three children and eight grandchildren.